tetherto/wdk-docs/test-tools/btc-testing.md

-# Setting up Bitcoin Core and Fulcrum
+# Setting up Bitcoin Core and Electrum (Fulcrum)

-This guide will walk you through the process of setting up a Bitcoin regtest network and Fulcrum, an SPV server for Bitcoin.
+This guide will walk you through the process of setting up a Bitcoin regtest network and Fulcrum Electrum server.

 the library `bitcoin-core.js` uses local bitcoin and electrum node for testing.